Close-up of an eye with fingers gently pressing the skin, indicating post-surgery care

 Swelling and tenderness after eyelid surgery can be frustrating and uncomfortable, but the right surgeon can make all the difference.
 Dr. Frankel’s precise surgical technique significantly reduces trauma to the delicate eyelid area, leading to less swelling, minimal bruising, and faster recovery.
 For patients seeking to address other concerns, such as under-eye bags, dark circles, or excess skin, blepharoplasty can be a comprehensive solution.

-Conveniently located in Beverly Hills, Dr. Frankel’s practice offers world-class care for those seeking the best in blepharoplasty.
-His expertise means you’ll experience less pain, reduced sensitivity, and quicker results—so you can enjoy your new, refreshed look without the prolonged discomfort.
+Conveniently located in Beverly Hills, Dr. Frankel’s practice offers world-class care for those seeking the best in blepharoplasty surgery.
+His expertise means you’ll experience less pain, reduced sensitivity, and quicker results, so you can enjoy your new, refreshed look without the prolonged discomfort.

 Schedule your Eyelid Surgery Consultation